DinethPansiluW/DesktopEasyShortcuts/README.md

 ## ⚠️ Notes
 - Some scripts may require administrator privileges.
-- Scripts can be customized to suit your system preferences and device names.
+- Scripts can be customized to suit your system preferences.

 ## 📜 License
-This project is open-source.
-Modify and distribute freely.
+This project is proprietary software.
+Unauthorized modification, distribution, or use is strictly prohibited.
+All rights reserved under applicable copyright laws, including the Digital Millennium Copyright Act (DMCA) and international intellectual property treaties.
+Violations may result in civil and criminal penalties.